Kaotiko

-Kaotiko is a punk group originate of Basque country.
+Kaotiko is a punk group from Salvatierra, Álava, Basque Country, Spain.

 History

 The band was formed at the end of 1999 in Salvatierra.
 Three of its members (Aguayo, Fonta and Aguayiko) come from the group Kaos Etiliko.
 In September 2001 they released their first album, "Mundo kaotiko".
 In April 2003 was published their second disc "Raska y pierde".
 With these two discs, on 17 April decided to record a DVD at the Azkena room of Vitoria, that finally published on 14 March.

 With a new label come, "Destino escrito".
 In this disk collaborate "el drogas" (Barricada) in the songs "Abuso" and "Correre".
 La Miki, singer of No Relax, collaborated on second voice in "Recuerdo".
 The album is recorded in the studies Katarain, in Azkarate, between December 2005 and January 2006.